Vitamin D and Tinnitus: A Powerful Combination

 Yes, a recent meta analysis showed that migraine patients have statistically lower levels of serum vitamin D [5].
 Furthermore, another meta analysis of randomized clinical trials that looked at vitamin d as treatment for migraine found that it significantly reduced the frequency of monthly headaches [6].

-This is important because tinnitus etiology is strong linked to migraine.
+This is important because tinnitus is strong linked to migraine.
 The migraine process in the brain can affect the auditory nerve and can account for tinnitus loudness variation and tinnitus initiation.
 This makes the role of vitamin d deficiency in migraines important for tinnitus management.

 What are the Vitamin D tinnitus benefits?

-Vitamin D supplements help tinnitus patients correct deficiencies, which per above, is directly related to severe tinnitus loudness.
+Vitamin D supplements help tinnitus patients correct deficiencies, which is directly related to both the presence and severity of tinnitus.
 Also, adding extra vitamin D may help with some of health issues that come with tinnitus, such as hearing loss, ear infections, mental health problems, vertigo, and migraine.
-But the most exciting benefits of vitamin D concern the effects it has on the brain.

-Vitamin D and Tinnitus Rehabilitation in the Brain
+Vitamin D and Tinnitus: The Brain Benefits

 Brain FunctionHow Vitamin D Helps